ayetpyae/DH110/assignment08/README.md

 - Users rely on the generated list of questions and keywords to find more relevant information
 - Users are more inclined to read text that are more organized

-Find the link to the [full contextual inquiry](https://github.com/ayetpyae/DH110/tree/main/assignment03) here.
+Find the link to the [full documentation of the contextual inquiry](https://github.com/ayetpyae/DH110/tree/main/assignment03) here.

 ## UX Storytelling - Personas and Scenarios
 Next, I created 2 personas and empathy maps and came up with scenarios and journey maps in order to